 Check Porting guide for detailed instructions and examples.

-System functions are bridge between operating system running on embedded system and ESP-AT Library.
+System functions are bridge between operating system running on embedded system and ESP-AT middleware.
 Functions need to provide:

 Binary semaphore management

 Recursive mutex management

 Message queue management